 Can you clarify the various procedures?

-Technically, transplant is transferring something from one place to another.
+Technically, a transplant is transferring something from one place to another.
 (In reality, the medical profession considers transplant taking from one person to another.)
-Taking something from within the body and putting it somewhere else actually is considered grafting.
+Taking something from within the body and putting it somewhere else is actually considered grafting.
 A transfer is taking a nerve from the general locale and using it within that locale, without completely disconnecting that nerve.
 I perform all of these procedures.

 A patient’s surgical treatment regimen needs to be personalized, as it is often a complex, multi-step undertaking.
 Some patients are not candidates for nerve surgery, and some patients have maximized the benefits from nerve surgery, but if necessary, the plan should not end there.
 There are many procedures that can be undertaken to help.
 Muscle transfers, tendon transfers, muscle flaps, and joint fusion are some of the procedures that may also benefit patients with paralysis.